LoznianuAnamaria/challenges/README.md

 # Data Challenges

-I am an aspiring data scientist, and in this repository, I am sharing my reports and code for the Ocean Protocol's [Data Challenges](https://oceanprotocol.com/earn/data-challenges/) that I participate in.
+This repository contains reports and code for the various **Data Challenges** organized by **Ocean Protocol**.
+It showcases the solutions and insights from challenges participated in, along with the associated work and approaches.

+For more information on these challenges, visit the official [Ocean Protocol Data Challenges](https://oceanprotocol.com/earn/data-challenges/) page.